LucasDelfino92/morrowindsharp/mendedmw.md

 When installing mods manually, by extracting the contents of a mod and dropping them inside your Data Files folder, there is a chance you will be overwriting one mod's files with another mod's.
 This is where mod managers come in: they make modding easy by providing you with lots of tools to aid you in modding your game.

 ## MENDING MORROWIND

+### MORROWIND CODE PATCH

+The Morrowind Code Patch patches bugs in the Morrowind program (Morrowind.exe), which cannot otherwise be fixed by editing scripts or data files.
+It is a must-have utility for anyone who plays with vanilla Morrowind, as opposed to OpenMW.

+Unlike mods, the Morrowind Code Patch requires specific install instructions, and can't be installed through Mod Organizer 2.

+1. First, download the **Morrowind Code Patch** main file from [**Morrowind Code Patch**](https://www.nexusmods.com/morrowind/mods/19510?tab=files).
+2. Extract the contents of the file to your Morrowind root directory, so that Morrowind Code Patch.exe and the mcpatch folder are in the same folder as Morrowind.exe.
+3. Now download the **MCP beta** update file from [**Morrowind Code Patch Update**](https://www.nexusmods.com/morrowind/mods/26348/?tab=files).
+4. Extract the contents of the file to your Morrowind root directory, and overwrite when prompted.
+This will update the Morrowind Code Patch to version 2.5b4.
+5. Right click on Morrowind Code Patch.exe and select **Run as Administrator**.
+6. The amount of options available can be overwhelming.
+My recommendation is to install or skip patches as per [**this handy Google Sheets document**](https://docs.google.com/spreadsheets/d/1r6fv59to4-KgHJgCm-GDNnwSmD3LdDmamSDEs5jKFdM/edit?usp=sharing).

+Once you finish installing the Morrowind Code Patch a **Morrowind.Original.exe** will appear in your Morrowind folder, and you will be done.

 ### HIGH QUALITY TEXTURES